bkw777/WiModem_to_100/README.md

 The WiModem232 end of the cable is the same in all cases.
 The cable should be about 9 inches (250mm) long in all cases.
 The best computer-end of the cable is different for different computer models.
+Not for Kyocera KC-85 or TANDY 600, they do not have a BCR port.
 |Computer Model|Computer End|WiModem232 End|Links|
 |---|---|---|---|
 | TANDY 100 & 200 | ![](USB_A_100_200.png) | ![](USB_Mini_ALL.png) | <https://www.aliexpress.com/item/4000924923480.html><br>Color: Right,  Length: 25cm |